navmenu

 Batteries for an Emergency Pack

-Alkaline batteries were recommended by Consumer as "still best for an emergency pack because they lose very little charge when stored for extended periods."
-It was a strange recommendation because the test was exclusively for rechargeable NiMH batteries; no test data or other supporting evidence was included or even referred to to support any use of alkaline batteries.
 The truth is that alkaline batteries may hold their charge, or they may be unusable after a relatively short period of storage.
 Alkaline batteries can go flat or even leak in storage, and exposure to heat is particularly bad for contributing to this.
 Alkalines should be stored in a cool location.
-Even without heat, the voltage that alkalines can provide under load slowly deteriorates, so alkalines stored for long periods may be rejected by high drain devices such as digital cameras.
+Even without heat, the voltage that alkalines can provide under load slowly deteriorates, so alkalines stored for long periods may be rejected by high drain devices (even if they weren't already rejected brand new).

 LSD batteries are now a real option for emergency pack batteries.